Ulrich split rings: Preliminaries

 So in particular, if every short exact sequence of modules in $\X$, ending with indecomposable modules, is split exact, then every short exact sequence of modules in $\X$ is also split exact. \end{prop} \fi

-Let $\X\subseteq \mod R$ be an additively closed subcategory (closed under direct summands of finite direct sums), where $R$ is a commutative Noetherian ring.
+\begin{chunk} Let $\X\subseteq \mod R$ be an additively closed subcategory (closed under direct summands of finite direct sums), where $R$ is a commutative Noetherian ring.
 We denote by $\ind \X$ the collection of indecomposable objects (up to isomorphism) of $\X$.
-If $R$ is a local and $\X$ has exactly one indecomposable object, then we observe that every short exact sequence of modules in $\X$ splits.
+If $R$ is local and $\X$ has exactly one indecomposable object, then we observe that every short exact sequence of modules in $\X$ splits.
 Indeed, let $X$ be the unique indecomposable object in $\X$.
 Since $\X$ is additively closed, so for every $M\in \X$, every direct summand of $M$ is in $\X$.
 Hence we can write $M\cong X^{\oplus a}$ for some $a\ge 0$.
 So, every short exact sequence of modules in $\X$ looks like $0\to X^{\oplus a} \to X^{\oplus b} \to X^{\oplus c} \to 0$ for some integers $a,b,c\ge 0$.
 Localizing this sequence at a minimal prime of $X$, and then computing length, we see that $b=a+c$.
 Hence $X^{\oplus b}\cong X^{\oplus a}\oplus X^{\oplus c}$.
-Thus by Miyata's Theorem (see \cite[Theorem 7.1]{lw} for example), the sequence splits.
+Thus by Miyata's Theorem (see \cite[Theorem 7.1]{lw} for example), the sequence splits. \end{chunk}

 In view of this, the next non-trivial case is when $\X$ has exactly two indecomposable objects.
-Interestingly, even this small next case is quite non-trivial, and we can only say something worthwhile under some additional hypothesis.
+Interestingly, even this next case, when the number of indecomposable objects in $\X$ is very small, is quite non-trivial, and we can only say something worthwhile under some additional hypothesis.
 In what follows, $G(R)$ denotes the Grothendieck group of the category of finitely generated $R$-modules.

-\begin{prop} Let $R$ be a Henselian local ring, and $\X\subseteq \mod R$ be an additively closed subcategory such that $\X$ along with all short exact sequences of objects in $\X$ is an exact subcategory of $\mod R$ (e.g., $\X=\Ul(R)$, see \cite[Corollary 4.6]{ddd}).
+\begin{prop} Let $R$ be a Henselian local ring, and $\X\subseteq \mod R$ be an additively closed subcategory such that $\X$ along with all short exact sequences of objects in $\X$ is an exact subcategory of $\mod R$ (e.g., $\X=\Ul(R)$, see \cite[Corollary 4.7]{ddd}).
 Assume $\operatorname{ind} \X=\{A,B\}$.
 If $A,B$ both have same constant positive rank and $2[A]\ne 2[B]$ in $G(R)$, then every short exact sequence of modules in $\X$ splits. \end{prop}